JetBrains/intellij-platform-plugin-template/README.md

 ## [0.0.1]
 ### Added
+- An awesome feature
 - Initial scaffold created from [IntelliJ Platform Plugin Template](https://github.com/JetBrains/intellij-platform-plugin-template)

+# Fixed
+- One annoying bug
 ```

 To configure how the Changelog plugin behaves, i.e., to create headers with the release date, see [Gradle Changelog Plugin][gh:gradle-changelog-plugin] README file.